 Best Colleges & Universities in Nevada 2023

 One of the best things about choosing a college or university in Nevada is that the state has partnered with other surrounding states to offer a great program called the Western Undergraduate Exchange.
-Nevada has joined 16 other US states and territories, including Guam, Northern Mariana Islands, Hawaii, and Alaska, to offer this program.
+Nevada has joined 16 other US states and territories to offer this program.
 It allows enrolled out-of-state students taking part in the program to pay no more than 150% of the in-state tuition rate.

-Nevada’s number of colleges and universities may be few, but Nevada may have just what you are looking for, especially if you want a place where fun indoor and outdoor recreation is always nearby.
+Nevada may have just what you are looking for, especially if you want a place where fun indoor and outdoor recreation is always nearby.
 Here’s a closer look at what Nevada has to offer students seeking higher education.